procore/documentation/bim_webviewer/bim_web_viewer.md

 ##### Conversion Script: Old Format to `"bcf"`

 This one is a little tricky in the case of converting box data to planes.
-If this is your use case please reach out and we'll find a way to expose this more easily.
+If this is your use case please reach out in your integrator slack channel and we'll find a way to expose this more easily.

 ```js
 const convertOldSectionDataToBcf = (oldSectionData) => {